SharePoint/sp-dev-docs/docs/general-development/what-s-changed-in-sharepoint-designer.md

 If you want to visually design or brand your site, and you want a WYSIWYG ("what you see is what you get") page-editing experience, you can use any professional HTML editor, such as Microsoft Expression Web.
-Then you can import your HTML files into SharePoint Server 2013 by using the new Design Manager, which is a feature included in publishing sites, such as the Publishing Portal Site Collection site template.
+Then you can import your HTML files into SharePoint by using the new Design Manager, which is a feature included in publishing sites, such as the Publishing Portal Site Collection site template.